 Explore the role of the art museum in contemporary society with the world-class cultural institutions of New York City as your classroom.

-This course will explore the history, influence, and role of the art museum, tracing its origins from ancient temples, to Renaissance cabinets of curiosities, to the modern institution as it exists in our global cultural landscape today.
+This course will explore the history, influence, and role of the art museum, tracing its origins from ancient temples, to Renaissance cabinets of curiosities, to the post-modern institution as it exists in our global cultural landscape today.
 With a focus on the world-renowned museums of New York City, students will consider some of the most important questions facing museums today, while also looking toward the future and analyzing how museums are adapting to an increasingly virtual landscape.
-The course will also engage with important issues around diversity, equity, and inclusion currently informing both the organizational and curatorial practices of the modern museum.
+The course will also engage with important issues around DEI, sustainability, and access for all currently informing both the organizational and curatorial practices of museums in the 21st century.

 Visits will include a broad range of important New York art museums, including both larger, encyclopedic museums and smaller, more specialized venues.